Brezimni/top-projects/Intermediate HTML and CSS/02_Admin-Dashboard/README.md

 ## Basic functionality

-I tryied to replicate dashboard from [project goal](assets/project-goal.png) and practice grid layout.
+I've tried to replicate a dashboard from [project goal](assets/project-goal.png) and practice grid layout.
 - [x] Use grid when applicable.
 - [x] Try to match the initial design as best as possible.